jackgoffinet/poe-vae/README.md

 This repo contains ...

-This repository is based on code from the
+This repository is loosely based on code from the [MMVAE repo](https://github.com/iffsid/mmvae).
-[MMVAE repo](https://github.com/iffsid/mmvae).

 ### Modular Multimodal VAE Abstraction